 In the late 1990s, Applied Separations added two product lines.
 The fast PSE and one PSE were developed to answer a need in the pressurized solvent extraction (PSE) field.
 The PSE replaces slow traditional extraction methods, saving time, money, and solvents

 In addition, Applied Separations has expanded its extensive SPE line to include Flash Chromatography products.
 Applied Separations now produces QuEChERs.

 Applied Separations also offers custom filling in DNA-free cleanroom facilities for the contract filling of filters, packings, sorbents (proprietary or generic) in spin baskets, polypropylene cartridges, and 96-well microtiter plates, or any other configuration.

 Applied Separations has committed to doing its part to assist colleges, universities, and 2-year institutions in preparing their students for the scientific workplace of today and tomorrow by instituting a grant program.
-Winners were awarded a Spe-ed SFE Prime Package, which includes a Supercritical Fluid System and vessel designed specifically for the higher education market as well as supporting Classroom Materials, such as a syllabus, handouts, suggested applications, and more.
+Winners were awarded a Spe-ed SFE Prime/Basic Package, which includes a Supercritical Fluid System and vessel designed specifically for the higher education market as well as supporting Classroom Materials, such as a syllabus, handouts, suggested applications, and more.
 The total value of this package exceeds $30,000.
 The grant program is currently under review to expand the reach of our assistance.

 In the Community